learn-co-students/sf-web-102819/41-react-router/README.md

 # React Router

 ## Content

-- Client-side routing
+- [ ] Define client-side routing a 📖
-- Why do we even need routes?
+- [ ] Why do we even need routes?
 - What are the drawbacks to client-side routing?
 - But what does React Router Actually Do?
 - Setup and Components